lst97/lst97-dev/src/app/(frontend)/components/games/typo-sync/components/3d/README.md

 To add new 3D effects or visuals:

-- Create a new component in this folder.
+- Create a new component in this folder or in the `background/` subfolder for background effects.
 - Use the existing components as reference for integrating with the TypoSync game state and animation loop.